Hjdskes/gcolor3/README.md

 ------------

 You can help translating Gcolor3 to your own language!
-Currently, Gcolor3 is available in Dutch, American and British English, French, Galician, German, Greek, Norwegian Bokmål, Serbian, Spanish, Swedish and Ukrainian.
+Currently, Gcolor3 is available in over 10 languages.

 New translations are always welcome!
 To do so, simply follow these steps: